artem-y/commit/docs/README.md

 # commit
-Simple CLI tool that finds an issue number in the branch and includes it in the commit message
+Simple CLI tool that finds an issue number in the branch and includes it in the commit message.

 ## Installation
 ### Using Pre-built Executable